chrisgundling/YoloLight/README.md

  - confidence: somewhere between 0 and 1 (how confident yolo is about that detection)
  - topleft: pixel coordinate of top left corner of box.
  - bottomright: pixel coordinate of bottom right corner of box.

-## Using darkflow from another python application

-When running the `run.py` script, due to the difference in images that are read in, one small change within the code must be made.

-On line

 ### For training new model